PyLops/pylops/docs/source/addingsolver.rst

 mathematical explanation of the solver.
 Take a look at some of the core solver of PyLops to get a feeling of the level of details of the mathematical explanation.

-We then need to create the ``__init__`` where two input parameters are passed and saved as members of our class, namely the operator :math:`\mathbf{Op}` and data :math:`\mathbf{y}` associated with the system of equations we wish to solve, :math:`\mathbf{y}=\mathbf{Opx}`.
-Moreover, an additional parameters must be initilized, which identifies whether numpy or cupy methods will be used within the solver.
-This is automatically chosen based on the type of the data vector.
+As for any Python class, our solver will need ``__init__`` method.
+In this case, however, we will just rely on that of the base class.
+A single input parameters is passed to the ``__init__`` method and saved as members of our class, namely the operator :math:`\mathbf{Op}` associated with the system of equations we wish to solve, :math:`\mathbf{y}=\mathbf{Opx}`.
+Moreover, an additional parameters is created that contains the current time (this is used later to report the execution time of the solver).
+Here is the ``__init__`` method of the base class:

 .. code-block:: python

-    def __init__(self, Op, y):
+    def __init__(self, Op):
         self.Op = Op
-        self.y = y
-        self.niter = None
-        self.ncp = get_array_module(y)
+        self.tstart = time.time()

 We can then move onto writing the *setup* of the solver in the method ``setup``.
 We will need to write a piece of code that prepares the solver prior to being able to apply a step.
-In general, this requires defining the initial guess of the solver `x0` (otherwise automatically chosen to be a zero vector) and various parameters involved in the stopping criterion.
-For example in this case we only have two parameters: `niter` refers to the maximum allowed number of iterations, and `tol` to tolerance on the residual norm (the solver will be stopped if this is smaller than the chosen tolerance).
+In general, this requires defining the data vector ``y``, the initial guess of the solver ``x0`` (if not provided, this will be automatically set to be a zero vector), and various hyperparameters of the solver - e.g., those involved in the stopping criterion.
+For example in this case we only have two parameters: ``niter`` refers to the maximum allowed number of iterations, and `tol` to tolerance on the residual norm (the solver will be stopped if this is smaller than the chosen tolerance).
 Moreover, we always have the possibility to decide whether we want to operate the solver (in this case its setup part) in verbose or silent mode.
-This is driven by the `show` parameter.
-We will soon discuss how to choose what to print on screen in case of verbose mode (`show=True`).
+This is driven by the ``show`` parameter.
+We will soon discuss how to choose what to print on screen in case of verbose mode (``show=True``).
+The setup method can be loosely seen as composed of 3 parts.
+First, the data vector and hyperparamters are stored as members of the class.
+Moreover the type of the ``y`` vector is checked to evaluate whether to use numpy or cupy for algebraic operations (this is done by ``self.ncp = get_array_module(y)``).
+Second, the starting guess is initialized using either the provided vector ``x0`` or a zero vector.
+Finally, a number of variables are initialized to be used inside the ``step`` method to keep track of the optimization process.

 .. code-block:: python